matthew-brett/pydagogue/installing_on_debian.rst

 Why you might want to use pip
 *****************************

-Although pip installs are a lot more fragile than Debian / Ubuntu pacakge installs, they do have sevaral advantages.
+Although pip installs are a lot more fragile than Debian / Ubuntu package installs, they do have several advantages.
 With pip you can:

 * get the latest version of the package;
 * install specific packages into virtualenvs;